supercollider/supercollider/README_WINDOWS.md

 ### Sound card

 Most sound cards running under Windows will work fine - the sound card should be one that is supported by [PortAudio][portaudio].
-For professional use do some research and find a card that allows for low latency.
+For professionals use do some research and find a card that allows for low latency.
 If you have issues with latency, consult http://www.portaudio.com/docs/latency.html for advice on how to tune your operating system to achieve the best results.
-The portaudio build in SC supports various Windows audio APIs, among which you can chose.
-Usually you get best results and biggest control over latency by using the ASIO driver.
+The portaudio build in SC supports various Windows audio APIs, among which you can choose.
+Usually, you get the best results and biggest control over latency by using the ASIO driver.
 If your soundcard does not provide an ASIO driver you should give *[ASIO4ALL][asio4all]* a try.
 See SC help for how to select the audio interface to be used by SC.